Quadriffis/immortal-millionaire/10 - my financial structure.md

 Another highlight is that as much as possible of my finances on this account are automated.
 There is no mandatory expense I have that I need to manually pay.
 If I drop of the map for 2 years I will never come back to a pile of checks and repo men.
 This has as advantages that:

 - I never think about my expenses, they just happen
-- I never mis a payment
+- I never miss a payment
 - I don't feel any 'pain' paying mandatory expenses

 Do note that I add all expenses in my budget and review them periodically to see if I can cut any of them down or out.